-- Tap water aboard ship and in Athens is safe for drinking, however if you know that your stomach is particularly sensitive to changes in diet/water you may want to drink bottled water instead. - Outside of Athens, we recommend that you drink bottled water. - Tap water in Turkey is not recommended for drinking, but is safe to use for brushing your teeth.
-Many travelers opt for better-tasting bottled water, which is readily available (but sometimes pricey in the most popular travel areas).
+- Tap water aboard ship and in Athens is safe for drinking, however if you know that your stomach is particularly sensitive to changes in diet/water you may want to drink bottled water instead. - Outside of Athens, we recommend that you drink bottled water. - Tap water in Turkey is usually safe, but many travelers opt for better-tasting bottled water, which is readily available (but sometimes pricey in the most popular travel areas).